ArismLab/arism-docs/README.md

 We will encounter some terminologies when talking about mechanisms and algorithms on the application side:

 -   **Factor**: A point on the _Cartesian coordinate system_ where the x-value is the index and the y-value is the **Factor's Key**.
-All factors must be on a unique straight line called **Factor Polynomial**.
+All factors must be on a unique straight line called **Factor's Polynomial**.
 -   **Key (Factor's Key)**: A number which behaves like a private key.
--   **Factor Polynomial**: A first degree polynomial which is a unique straight line on the _Cartesian coordinate system_, the intersection point between it and the y-axis is the user **Private Key**.
+-   **Factor's Polynomial**: A first degree polynomial which is a unique straight line on the _Cartesian coordinate system_, the intersection point between it and the y-axis is the user **Private Key**.

 ## 2. Network side